EIM33103 - Seafarers' Earnings Deduction: meaning of offshore installation: 2004-05 onwards

 Example

-The rig was an offshore installation throughout 2004-05.
+The rig was an offshore installation throughout 2007 to 2008.
 At any one time, it was either in use, to be used or it had been used for “exploration with a view to exploiting mineral resources by means of a well”.
 This includes all periods in transit between locations and the periods when the rig was not used.
-Therefore, earnings attributable to any duties performed on the rig in 2004-05 are not eligible for the deduction.
+Therefore, earnings attributable to any duties performed on the rig in 2007 to 2008 are not eligible for SED.